 Chapter 7 Bankruptcy in Arizona

 Filing Chapter 7 bankruptcy in Arizona can get rid of your debts in about four to six months.
 That is the typical time it takes to complete a no-asset Chapter 7 case in Arizona.
 Chapter 7 bankruptcies are intended for people who cannot afford to pay any portion of their debts.
-You must pass an income requirement test to qualify for a bankruptcy discharge (forgiveness of debt) in Chapter 7.
+However, you must first pass an income requirement test to qualify for a bankruptcy discharge (forgiveness of debt) in Chapter 7.

 If you pass the Arizona means test, you can get rid of most unsecured debts through Chapter 7.
 Unsecured debts discharged in Chapter 7 include medical bills, personal loans, some old income tax debt, old utility bills, credit card debts, and most personal judgments.
-Unsecured creditors have debts that are not secured by collateral.
+Unsecured creditors hold debts that are not secured by collateral.

 Arizona Means Test